 Since 2014 we have had a studio space in Clapton, Hackney.
-Down in the basement of a gorgeous old church and community space called The URC Round Chapel, we hatch our plans, make our props and store the many sketching materials and skeletons that make Art Macabre happen.
+We are also based in Peckham, South East London.
+Here in our studios, we hatch our plans, make our props and store the many sketching materials and books for research that make Art Macabre happen.

 The events were founded by Art Macabre's current director and host Nikki Shaill as part of a Ladyfest Ten team of volunteers, as fundraising events for the DIY arts festival.
 The team also included artist and educator Ellie Green, and the beautiful, talented Lucinda ‘Lux’ Chell.
 Lux played an integral part of developing the salons and shaping their macabre themes, not to mention pioneering the soundtracks and many of the playlists you’ll hear played during the salons are her eclectic musical legacy.
 Her creative and curious spirit lives on through the events and she is a much missed collaborator, artist and friend to Art Macabre.